TheGupta2012/backend-MedApp/README.md

 - This model is currently reliant on *~ 800 data points* and thus would not be very rich in terms vocabulary.
 This problem would be overcome as the model is populated with more data overtime

 - Another feature that we look to implement is *automatic training calls* to our API.
 Currently `train` parameter is a *manual* parameter which we need to pass to train our model at the server.
 We aim to make this automated in the future.

+## Team Repositories and App
+- The main application is hosted at [MedApp](https://med-app-nsut.netlify.app)
+- If you want to see the frontend repository go at [Front End - MedApp](https://github.com/VatD/MedApp)
+- For the backend repository go to [Back End - MedApp](https://github.com/Abhishek-7139/MedAppAPI)